kolkhis/lab-utils/k8s-setup/README.md

 the tarball file.
 It deletes this directory and the tarball automatically after installation.

-To change the version downloaded, modify the value of the `CILIUM_DOWNLOAD_LINK` variable to store the download link for the desired version.
+To change the Cilium version that is downloaded and installed, modify the value of the `CILIUM_DOWNLOAD_LINK` variable to store the download link for the desired version.